aleksandrbazhin/tilepipe_site/index.md

 # About TilePipe

 This site is here since the purpose and usage of the program is not obvious to everyone who might find it useful.
-What can it be used for?
+What can TilePipe be used for?
 - Create and modify tilesets fast during a jam.
 - Create tilesets for move zones and other highlights for 2d and 3d turn-based games.
 - Create sipmle tilesets for pixelart platformers.